fabric8io/docker-maven-plugin/doc/manual.md

 ```

 Please note, based upon the following documentation listed [here](http://maven.apache.org/pom.html#BaseBuild_Element),
-there is no guarentee the plugin creating your artifact will honor it in which case you will need to use a custom
+there is no guarantee the plugin creating your artifact will honor it in which case you will need to use a custom
 descriptor like above to achieve the desired naming.

 At the time of this writing, the `jar` and `war` plugins properly honor the usage of `finalName`.